 You can use easy-reach grabbers to pick up objects, and a long-handled shoehorn can assist you in putting on your shoes.

 Consider making some modifications to your bathroom furniture.
 Toilets with "hands-free" technology have automatic drying and washing processes that run while you're seated.
 Baths with side openings eliminate the need to climb over the side, while battery-powered bath lifts support your weight as you enter and exit the bath.
 You can enter the shower right away if you replace your bath with a "wet room"-style setup.
+If you reside in the Seattle area, look no further than Seattle bathroom remodeling services tailored to match your distinct vision and style.
+Their team is dedicated to bringing your unique ideas to life, ensuring a personalized and exceptional renovation experience.

 Consider how you use your kitchen and what might make your life easier.
 If you need some assistance while preparing food or a hot beverage, try: